 About Me

-Noriko has performed at many historical jazz venues include “Carnegie Hall”, “Blue Note New York”, “Jazz at Lincoln Center - Dizzy’s Club”, “John F. Kennedy Center”, "Hollywood Bowl", “Birdland”, "Small's" and "Blue Note Tokyo".
+Noriko has performed at historic venues, including “Carnegie Hall”, “Jazz at Lincoln Center - Dizzy’s Club”, “the John F. Kennedy Center”, "Hollywood Bowl", “Birdland”, "Village Vanguard" and "Blue Note New York and Tokyo".

 Highlights

-Touring Japan with Ted Rosenthal Trio 13 times (2006 - 2019), and his CD “Out of this World” which reached #1 on the national jazz radio charts.
-(2011)
+She toured Japan with the Ted Rosenthal Trio over 15 times (2006–2026).
+Their album “Out of This World” reached No. 1 on the national jazz radio charts in 2011.

 Quote

-~ she totally rocked the band with her huge, rich, and clear swinging sound.
+She totally rocked the band with her huge, rich, and clear swinging sound.
 Her ensemble playing and solos were outstanding throughout the entire performance.
 She also has very creative composition and orchestration skills for small and large ensemble.
-Noriko Ueda stands tall as a contemporary world class musician in my book!
+Noriko Ueda stands tall as a contemporary world-class musician in my book!

 -Rufus Reid, Jazz Bassist/Composer